Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Shapeless Edge Matching

-For ASP/\#P-hardness, we modify the problem to specify the placement (position and rotation) of one tile, to avoid the infinite number of translations as well as global rotations.
-If we can guarantee that the frame has a unique construction, then the above reduction will be parsimonious.
-Because Section~\ref{sec:ASP} proves ASP/\#P-hardness of $1 \times n$ signed/unsigned edge matching with specified left boundary, this parsimonious reduction gives us ASP/\#P-hardness for signed/unsigned shapeless edge matching.
+\begin{proof} For ASP/\#P-completeness, we reduce from the rooted variant of shapeless edge matching (which specifies the position and orientation of one tile) to avoid the infinite number of translations as well as global rotations.
+We follow a similar reduction as the proof of Theorem~\ref{thm:shapeless}, but modified so that the frame has a unique construction, making the reduction parsimonious.
+By Theorem~\ref{thm:asp}, $1 \times n$ signed/unsigned edge matching with specified left boundary color is ASP/\#P-completeness, so this parsimonious reduction gives us ASP/\#P-completeness for signed/unsigned shapeless edge matching.

-The only degree of freedom in the frame construction as specified above is the ordering of the wall tiles along each wall.
-In order to fix their order, we simply create distinct tiles for each position along the wall, and give them each unique colors only shared with their neighbors in that ordering.
-In particular, we modify the upper wall to be \TILE{U}{U}{-TW_1}{U} $,\cdots,$ \TILE{+TW_i}{U}{-TW_{i+1}}{U} $,\cdots,$ \TILE{+TW_{n+2}}{U}{U}{-RW_1}, constructing $n+1$ unique upper wall tiles and changing the outer cap and upper-right corner accordingly to match.
-Applying the same modification to the other walls and corners gives us a frame that has one unique construction, and thus the number of solutions to the Shapeless edge-matching instance corresponds exactly to the number of solutions to the original $1 \times n$ edge-matching puzzle with specified left boundary.
+The only degree of freedom in Theorem~\ref{thm:shapeless}'s frame construction is the ordering of the wall tiles along each wall.
+In order to fix their order, we create distinct tiles for each position along the wall, and give them each unique colors only shared with their neighbors in that ordering.
+For example, we modify the upper wall to consist of $n+1$ unique upper-wall tiles and a suitably modified outer cap and upper-right corner as follows:

+Applying the same modification to the other walls and corners gives us a frame that has a unique construction, and thus the number of solutions to the shapeless edge-matching instance corresponds exactly to the number of solutions to the original $1 \times n$ edge-matching puzzle with specified left boundary. \end{proof}